W-David-Porter/acim/src/text/1-the-meaning-of-miracles/vi-the-illusion-of-needs/index.md

 {% if showCommentary %}
 ::: details Commentary
 (4) In the presence of God’s Love all fear automatically disappears.
-(Wapnick, A.V.I., p.96.)
+(Wapnick, AVI, p.96.)
 :::
 {% endif %}